clojurewerkz/elastisch.docs/articles/indexing.md

 It takes the same options as documented in the [ElasticSearch guide on the Clear Cache Index operation](http://www.elasticsearch.org/guide/reference/api/admin-indices-clearcache.html)

+## Getting Index Status

+Use `clojurewerkz.elastisch.rest.index/status` to retrieve status of one or more indexes:

+{% gist 113594d20373065d3b2d %}

+Accepted options are:

+ * `:recovery`: should recovery status be returned?
+ * `:snapshot`: should snapshotting status be returned?

+As with many other functions in Elastisch, passing a collection for index name will perform the operation on multiple indexes.

+The `:indices` key in the returned map contains status for all requested indexes.

 ## Misc Topics